Khushishah2424/Royal/DS/txt.md

     :degree of graph - howmany nodes are connected with one node

-greedy - minimum cost
-sorting - sort and minimum
-greedy - from any edge
+greedy - minimum cost - Dijkstra's algorithm sorting - sort and minimum - Prim's algorithm greedy - from any edge - kruskal's algorithm